-- 4. Remove and keep the following from the system card: - DRAM (See "Exchanging a DRAM Feature" on page 2-9) - PMC adapter (See "Exchanging a PMC Adapter" on page 2-4) - Compact flash, if compact flash is installed on the system card.
-(See "Exchanging a Compact Flash Feature" on page 2-10) - 5.
-Return the system card as indicated in the warranty for your country - Install the DRAM, PMC adapter, and Compact Flash components on the new system card. - 7.
+- 4. Remove and keep the following components from the high-performance system card: - DRAM (See "Exchanging a DRAM Feature on a High-Performance System Card" on page 2-20.) - PMC adapters (See "Exchanging a PMC Adapter" on page 2-7.) - Compact flash, if compact flash is installed on the system card (See "Exchanging a Compact Flash Feature" on page 2-22.) - 5.
+Return the high-performance system card as indicated in the warranty for your country. - 6.
+Install the DRAM, PMC adapter, and compact flash components on the new high-performance system card.
+See "Exchanging a DRAM Feature on a High-Performance System Card" on page 2-20, "Exchanging a PMC Adapter" on page 2-7, and "Exchanging a Compact Flash Feature" on page 2-22 for installation instructions. - 7.
 Slide the new card along the grooves in the slot and secure the two levers.
 To lock the card into place, pull each lever inward. - 8.
-Reattach the cables to the system card. - 9.
+Reattach the cables to the high-performance system card. - 9.
 Power on the IBM 2212 by plugging in the power cord. - 10.
 Verify the LEDs.
 See "LED Indicators" on page 1-2. - 11.
-Connect an ASCII terminal or PC with ASCII terminal emulation software configured to use 19.2 Kbps line speed, and access the SVC> prompt.
-See "Accessing the Service Recovery Prompt (SVC>)" on page C-3. - 12.
-At the SVC> prompt: - Use the describe command to list the contents of the banks on the hard file or compact flash.
+Connect an ASCII terminal or a PC with ASCII terminal emulation software configured to use 19.2 Kbps line speed, and access the SVC> prompt.

+See "Accessing the Service Recovery Prompt (SVC>)" on page E-4.

+- 12. At the SVC> prompt: - Use the describe command to list the contents of the banks on the hard file or compact flash.
 Choose a bank to make active. - Use the set command to set the active bank and configuration file (config).
 After typing set and pressing Enter, you will be prompted for the rest of the information.
-Until you reboot, this bank will be in the pending state. - Use the writeos command to copy the abbreviated software (used as the recovery image) from the pending bank on the hard file/compact flash to the new system card flash.
-See "Updating the Operational Code" on page C-21. - Use the writeboot command to copy the bootstrap code from the pending bank on the hard file/compact flash to the new system card flash.
-See "Updating the Operational Code" on page C-21. - Use the interface command to reconfigure the interface to dump over if you want to use the network dump facility. - Use the bootmode command and choose normal boot from disk. - Use the dump command to reconfigure the dump information.
-After typing dump and pressing Enter, you will be prompted for the rest of the information. - Use the baudrate command to reset the baudrate for the 2212 service port if you wish to use a speed other than 19.2 Kbps.
-After typing baudrate and pressing Enter, you will be prompted for the rest of the information. - Unplug and plug the power cord on the 2212. - 13.
+Until you reboot, this bank will be in the pending state. - Use the writeos command to copy the abbreviated software (used as the recovery image) from the pending bank on the hard file/compact flash to the new standard system card flash.

+• Use the writeboot command to copy the bootstrap code from the pending bank on the hard file/compact flash to the new standard system card flash.

+- Use the interface command to reconfigure the interface to dump over if you want to use the network dump facility. - Use the bootmode command and choose normal boot from disk. - Use the dump command to reconfigure the dump information.
+After typing dump and pressing Enter, you will be prompted for the rest of the information.

+- Use the baudrate command to reset the baudrate for the IBM 2212 service port if you wish to use a speed other than 19.2 Kbps.
+After typing baudrate and pressing Enter, you will be prompted for the rest of the information. - Unplug and plug the power cord on the IBM 2212. - 13.
 Notify the network administrator that you are finished.